adrian-deniz/aria-expanded/README.md

 # responsive-nav

 responsive-nav is a stand-alone vanilla JS web component that does not use shadow DOM.
-The component wraps a nav element with a nested button element and ul element with nested focusable elements that adds accessibility features.
+The component wraps a nav element to add accessibility features.

 Live demo available here.